Version 3; last updated 17 November 2021.

 5.Support and Maintenance

 5.2.
-Where the Customer has entered into a Contract for the purchase a right to access and use a Product on a perpetual Licence, the provision of Support and Maintenance by Seequent is subject to the payment in advance of the necessary Fees for the same and the Customer’s right to access and use such Support and Maintenance will commence on the date and be provided for the term specified in the Contract.
+Where the Customer has entered into a Contract for the purchase of a right to access and use a Product on a perpetual Licence, the provision of Support and Maintenance by Bentley is subject to the payment in advance of the necessary Fees for the same and the Customer’s right to access and use such Support and Maintenance will commence on the date and be provided for the term specified in the Contract.

 6. Systems Requirements

 7.1.
 From time to time, either party (Disclosing Party) may disclose Confidential Information to the other party (Receiving Party).
 The Receiving Party must at all times ensure the confidentiality of the Confidential Information and ensure that its officers, employees and agents do not disclose, communicate, copy or reveal for any purpose whatsoever the Confidential Information except as permitted under these Product Terms.
-If the Customer has entered into a Contract to purchase a Third Party Product, the Customer expressly permits Seequent to disclose certain information (including the identity of any users (to the extent known) and the date on which the Licence was issued) to that third party for the purpose of fulfilling the Contract.
+If the Customer has entered into a Contract to purchase a Third Party Product, the Customer expressly permits Bentley to disclose certain information (including the identity of any users (to the extent known) and the date on which the Licence was issued) to that third party for the purpose of fulfilling the Contract.
 For the purposes of this clause, Confidential Information includes the Products, Documents, and information relating to the customer account and any other information provided by Disclosing Party to Receiving Party as confidential, or which from its nature and content is, or would reasonably be expected to be, confidential.
 The obligations under this clause will survive termination of any Contract in perpetuity.

 8. Intellectual Property

 8.1.
-The Customer acknowledges that the Intellectual Property rights in the Products and the Documents are vested in one or more members of the Seequent Group and that the Customer has no rights in or to the Products or Documents other than the right to use them in accordance with the Contract.
+The Customer acknowledges that the Intellectual Property rights in the Products and the Documents are vested in one or more members of the Bentley Group and that the Customer has no rights in or to the Products or Documents other than the right to use them in accordance with the Contract.
 The Customer must maintain all intellectual property notices appearing on the Products or Documents.
-The Customer must notify Seequent immediately in writing if the Customer knows of any circumstances that suggest that any person may have unauthorised knowledge, possession or use of any Product or Documents.
+The Customer must notify Bentley immediately in writing if the Customer knows of any circumstances that suggest that any person may have unauthorised knowledge, possession or use of any Product or Documents.
 The Customer acknowledges that it has no right to access the Products in source code form.

 a. obtain the right for the Customer to continue using the affected Products; or